romanpauk/dingo/README.md

 ## Introduction
 Dingo is a header-only, dependency injection library that preforms recursive instantiation of registered types.
 It has no dependencies except for the C++ standard library.

+Tests are using [google/googletest](https://github.com/google/googletest), benchmarks are using [google/benchmark](https://github.com/google/benchmark).

 ### Quick Example